HealthSage-AI/healthsage-ai-llm/README.md

 ## Introduction

-HealthSage AI's LLM is a fine-tuned version of Meta's Llama 2 13B to create structured information - FHIR Resources - from unstructured clinical notes - plain text.
+HealthSage AI's LLM's are fine-tuned versions of LLama-13b and Mixtral-8x7b to create structured information - FHIR Resources - from unstructured clinical notes - plain text.

-The model is optimized to process English notes and populate 10 FHIR resource types.
+The model is optimized to process English and/or Dutch notes and populate 10 FHIR resource types.
 For a full description of the scope and limitations, see the performance and limitations header below.

 ## Getting started